top of page

 This is a free review copy.
 See our review policy here.

-Button Shy makes tiny pocket games.
+Button Shy make tiny pocket games.
 They call them wallet games as they look like little credit card holders that fit in your pocket, like a wallet!
 They are 18-card games, and they release them at alarming intervals.
 The things they can do with 18 cards is quite incredible, but more on that as we review more of their games.
 We have not covered any here yet on What Board Game, and I thought it was high time we rectified that, starting with Rove Jr. A child-friendly implementation of a previous release, Rove.
 A game all about spatial awareness, pattern recognition, and hand management.
 Rove Jr does the same, just in a simplified manner.
 So, with all that said, let's get it to the table and see how it plays.

 Rove Jr Card Game Review